aldonadi/cs340_projecttwo/README.md

 a YAML file.
 This approach hopefully makes it simple for end users to add quick filters without even needing to understand Dash, Python, or MongoDB.

+Computer scientists turn high-level desires and requirements into executable and maintainable computer code.
+The computer scientist must understand the technologies and hardware being used so that the programs run efficiently.
+Finally, the computer scientist must be able to communicate effectively with the customer to prevent mismatches between what the customer actually wants and what the program actually does.

 ## Links

 * https://www.mongodb.com/